-Spring courses for AMBS-Great Plains students
+Spring courses for AMBS-Kansas Center students

 Biennial — Three hours — J Heinzekehr

-Managing Differences in Faith Communities
+Managing Differences in Faith Communities GP:CHM632

 One hour — Kirsten Zerger

 This course examines how to transform conflict into spiritual and community renewal through a more biblical understanding of the role of conflict in the church and the essential elements of healthy decision-making processes.
 Emphasis will be on training through analysis and development of a case study.
 This course is offered for graduate credit through KIPCOR, North Newton, Kan.